jekyll/jekyll/docs/templates.md

 {% endraw %}
 {% endhighlight %}

+If you organize your posts in subdirectories, you need to include subdirectory path to the post:

+{% highlight text %}
+{% raw %}
+{% post_url /subdir/2010-07-21-name-of-post %}
+{% endraw %}
+{% endhighlight %}

 There is no need to include the file extension when using the `post_url` tag.

 You can also use this tag to create a link to a post in Markdown as follows: